raulra08/playground/web-application/zopa-core/README.md

 ### Run

-To execute the application in the form of a command line tool, run:
+To run the application in the form of a command line tool run the script bellow.

+Remember to make sure maven is installed and that you have build the application.

 ```
-java -jar App.java market.csv 1500
+./quote-loan.sh marketData.csv 1000
 ```

 ### The Solution